nf-core/configs/docs/czbiohub.md

 tmux attach -n nextflow
 ```

-To restart the jobs from where you left off, add the `-resume` flag to your `netflow` command:
+To restart the jobs from where you left off, add the `-resume` flag to your `nextflow` command:

 ```